pelocpp/cpp_concurrency/Programs/13_MutualExclusionEx/Readme.md

 030:         if (&other == this)
 031:             return;
 032:
-033:         // retrieve our lock and the lock of the oponent
+033:         // retrieve our lock and the lock of the opponent
 034:         std::scoped_lock lock{ m_mutex, other.m_mutex };
 035:
 036:         Logger::log(std::cout, name(), " plays against ", other.name());